A RIS-Based Vehicle DOA Estimation Method With Integrated Sensing and Communication System: Introduction

-In the passive sensing system, the sensor receives conventional communication signals for target localization based on the direction-finding or the direction of arrival (DOA) estimation.
+In the passive sensing system, the sensor receives conventional communication signals for vehicle localization based on the direction-finding or the direction of arrival (DOA) estimation~\cite{9616449,8516371}, which is also important in the global navigation satellite systems (GNSS) applications for the vehicle localization~\cite{7444122,9913344}.
 However, the resolution of traditional DOA estimation using the fast Fourier transformation (FFT) is limited.
-To improve the DOA estimation accuracy while keep complexity low, super-resolution methods based on subspace have been proposed, such as the multiple signal classification (MUSIC) algorithm~\cite{music}, and estimation of signal parameters via rotational invariance techniques (ESPRIT)~\cite{32276}.
-With the development of compressed sensing (CS), sparse reconstruction methods have also been proposed for the DOA estimation~\cite{9585542,8537983,9521821}.
-In most CS-based methods, the spatial domain is discretized into grids, which will introduce the \emph{off-grid} error since the targets cannot at the grids exactly~\cite{9511099,9326400}.
-The continuous domain methods based on the sparse reconstruction have been further proposed to overcome this error.
-For example, an atomic norm minimization (ANM) is proposed for the DOA estimation in~\cite{9110826,9146196,7314978}, where an atomic set is defined.
+To improve the DOA estimation accuracy while keeping complexity low, super-resolution methods based on subspace have been proposed, such as the multiple signal classification (MUSIC) algorithm~\cite{music}, and estimation of signal parameters via rotational invariance techniques (ESPRIT)~\cite{32276}.
+In~\cite{9173575}, a deep network architecture SBLNet is proposed for the DOA estimation to achieve the super-resolution.
+With the development of the CS, sparse reconstruction methods have also been proposed for the DOA estimation~\cite{9585542,8537983,9521821}.
+In most CS-based methods, the spatial domain is discretized into grids, introducing the \emph{off-grid} error since the targets cannot be at the grids exactly~\cite{9511099,9326400}.
+To avoid the off-grid problem, the continuous domain methods are proposed for the sparse reconstruction.
+For example, an atomic norm-based minimization method is proposed for the DOA estimation in~\cite{9110826,9146196,7314978}.
 In~\cite{8537911}, a single snapshot super-resolution method is proposed for the DOA estimation in arbitrary array geometries.
 A fractional Fourier transform-based method is proposed in~\cite{9108285} by combining the ANM.
 Ref.~\cite{9384289} shows an ANM-based method using irregular Vandermonde decomposition.